Previous dayMarch 23, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 23:47 UTC on March 23, 2026, a magnitude 4.5 tremor occurred in the Izu Islands, Japan region.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 32.285°, 142.564°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 23, 2026, worldwide seismic activity registered a magnitude 4.5 earthquake in the Izu Islands, Japan region at 23:47 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
+Geolocation places the event at 32.285°N, 142.564°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23